Skip to content

 Calculate over-time progress using output or input method What progress measurement method (output or input) best depicts transfer of control under IFRS 15.41 / ASC 606-10-25-31, and what is the cumulative progress percentage?
 Rules Engine Auditor

-Deterministic application of selected progress method per IFRS 15.41 + ASC 606-10-25-31: output methods - surveys of work performed, milestones reached, time elapsed, units produced/delivered; input methods - cost-to-cost (most common for construction), labour hours expended, machine hours, time elapsed; input methods exclude inputs not generating progress under IFRS 15.B19 + ASC 606-10-55-21 (e.g. uninstalled materials, cost overruns due to inefficiencies, mobilisation costs not transferring control).
+Deterministic application of selected progress method under IFRS 15.41 and ASC 606-10-25-31: output methods - surveys of work performed, milestones reached, time elapsed, units produced/delivered; input methods - cost-to-cost (most common for construction), labour hours expended, machine hours, time elapsed; input methods exclude inputs not generating progress under IFRS 15.B19 and ASC 606-10-55-21 (e.g. uninstalled materials, cost overruns due to inefficiencies, mobilisation costs not transferring control).
 Cost-to-cost method calculation: cumulative costs incurred divided by total estimated costs equals progress percentage; revenue recognised equals progress percentage multiplied by transaction price minus prior cumulative revenue.
 Method selection requires human judgement at contract inception; calculation thereafter is rule-based

 Decision Record